amanjpro/zahak/training.md

 You now need to convert all the games that you generated above into FENs to be able to feed it to the network trainer.
-Easiest way is to use the latest version of [fengen](https://github.com/amanjpro/fengen/releases), which expects games stored in PGN format, that has a the score in the very first section of a move's comment.
+Easiest way is to use the latest version of [fengen](https://github.com/amanjpro/fengen/releases), which expects games stored in PGN format, that has the score in the very first section of a move's comment.
 Something like the following:

 ```